vyrx-dev/symphony/README.md

 **If you found this useful, consider giving it a ⭐**

-Made with ❤️ for the Hyprland community
+Made with ❤️ for the Linux community

 </div>